Many schools applaud the concept of drama and musical productions and then relegate the activity as being outside of the curriculum.

-Sometimes the children are helped to make their own costumes as well.
+Sometimes the children are helped to make their own costumes, and sometimes they create their own designs as well.

 The year we performed “Bugsy Malone” the year six girls spent a whole term designing their dresses, making their own patterns and sewing the dresses with the help of a parent.

 Most years we have parents spending regular time each week in the art room, sewing the costumes.